 Meanwhile, Miller has been working with GT Biopharma to develop a different NK-cell therapy, TriKE, which is short for “trispecific killer engager.”
 Similar in design to blinatumomab (Blincyto; Amgen)—which deploys T cells instead—this product brings NK cells and tumor cells together by binding CD16 and CD33, respectively; it also features an IL15 linker.
 A phase I trial evaluating TriKE in relapsed/refractory acute myeloid leukemia is enrolling patients.

 “Our goal is to stimulate endogenous NK cells with both IL15 and antigen specificity,” Miller said.
 The trial will reveal how healthy one's NK cells have to be for therapeutic efficacy, he added: “We anticipate identifying certain patients who may benefit from an additional infusion of [donor] NK cells, for which we'd want off-the-shelf availability.”

-Miller expects “there'll be a place for both” CAR NK-cell therapies and NK-cell engagers.
+Over time, Miller expects “there'll be a place for both” CAR NK-cell therapies and NK-cell engagers.
+Regarding allogeneic rather than autologous CAR-based therapies, this research area is brimming with innovation and “my gut feeling is an approved agent is pretty imminent,” he concluded.
 As to whether NK or T cells will cross that finish line first, “I think we'll have an answer in the next couple of years—the proof, as always, will be in clinical responses and durability.” –Alissa Poh